Can I retire early?

 What effect will early retirement have on my pension?

-If you give up working early, your state pension could be lower.
-This is because the amount you get is based on the number of years' worth of National Insurance contributions you have.
+If you stop working early, your state pension could be lower.
+This is because the amount you get is based on your history of National Insurance contributions.

-You need 10 years' worth of contributions to get any state pension at all, and 35 years' to get the full state pension, which is currently £164.35 a week.
+You need 10 years' worth of National Insurance contributions to get any state pension at all, and 35 years' to get the full state pension (£185.15 a week in 2022-23).

 You can find out how many years you currently have by checking your state pension forecast.